Marlborough District: Government and politics

 Nationally, Marlborough is part of the Kaikōura electorate, which also includes the Canterbury region north of the Ashley River / Rakahuri.
 For the Māori roll, Marlborough is part of the Te Tai Tonga electorate, as is the entire South Island.
 The electorate was first contested in the 1996 general election, the first under the new MMP voting system.
 From 1938 to 1996, the region was covered by the Marlborough electorate.

 Marlborough is considered a safe area for the National Party, with the region held continuously by the party since the 1975 general election.
 Stuart Smith of the National Party has been the MP for the Kaikōura electorate since the 2014 general election.
-Rino Tirikatene of the Labour Party is the MP for the Te Tai Tonga electorate.
+Tākuta Ferris from Te Pāti Māori has been the MP for the Te Tai Tonga electorate since 2023.

 A combined District and High Court at Blenheim serves the region judicially.